YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I advise patients to read the warning signs on red flags of Turkish hair mills before comparing prices.
 A clinic that says yes too quickly may be more dangerous than a clinic that asks difficult questions.

 The country does not design the hairline.
 The country does not protect the donor area.
-The country does not decide whether a young patient should wait, whether the crown should be staged, or whether the graft number is too aggressive.
+The country does not decide whether a young patient needs to wait, whether the crown should be staged, or whether the graft number is too aggressive.
 Those are medical and artistic decisions.

-Before committing, the patient should know who performs the hair transplant surgery and who is responsible for each important step.
+Before committing, know who performs the hair transplant surgery and who is responsible for each important step.
 It is not enough to see a doctor’s name on a website.
-The patient should know whether that doctor evaluates the case, designs the hairline, creates the recipient area incisions, supervises extraction and implantation, and remains available after surgery.
+You need to know whether that doctor evaluates the case, designs the hairline, creates the recipient area incisions, supervises extraction and implantation, and remains available after surgery.

 Assistants can have an important role in hair transplantation.
 A skilled team matters.
 But a team should work under a clear medical plan, not replace the surgeon’s responsibility.

-At Diamond Hair Clinic, I prefer a surgeon-led model because I do not see hair transplantation as a volume service.
-I see it as a permanent change to the patient’s face and donor area.
-That requires time, attention, and accountability.
+At Diamond Hair Clinic, my model is a surgeon-led hair transplant because I do not see hair transplantation as a volume service.
+I see it as a permanent change to the patient’s face and donor area, so the plan needs time, attention, and accountability.

 Surgeon involvement also matters on the day of surgery because the original online plan may need adjustment.
 Photos can underestimate thinning, scalp contrast, donor miniaturization, crown size, or previous scarring.
 If the person with medical responsibility is not present and empowered to change the plan, the patient may receive the package that was sold rather than the surgery that is safest.

-How Can a High Graft Number Damage the Donor Area?
+High Graft Numbers Can Damage the Donor Area

 A high graft number is not always better.
 The donor area is a limited resource.
 Once grafts are removed, they do not grow back in the donor area.
 If too many grafts are taken, or if they are taken unevenly, the patient can develop patchy thinning, visible scarring, and fewer options for future hair loss.

-This is an important disadvantages of choosing a clinic by graft number.
+This is one important disadvantage of choosing a clinic by graft number.
 A patient may compare 3000, 4500, or 5500 graft offers and assume the largest number is the best value.
 In reality, the correct number depends on donor density, hair caliber, scalp contrast, recipient area size, future hair loss, and the design of the hairline.

-With donor area overharvesting, this mistake can be so difficult to correct.
+With donor area overharvesting, this mistake can be very difficult to correct.
 A clinic that promises maximum grafts without discussing donor management is not protecting the patient’s future.

 Sometimes the safer plan is not the biggest session.
 It may be a slightly higher hairline, a staged crown plan, medical stabilization, or waiting until the hair loss pattern is clearer.
 The best graft number is the number that fits the patient, not the number that sells the package.